Manuscripts & Submission

 Line NumbersNot required (added automatically by the peer review system)

-* Note: Although LaTex or Tex files can be uploaded to the peer review system, accepted manuscripts must be provided as doc(x) or .rtf files.
-Likewise, WordPerfect format files are not permitted.
+* Note: Although LaTex (Tex) files can be uploaded to the peer review system, accepted manuscripts must be provided as doc(x) or .rtf files.
+Likewise, WordPerfect or Open Office files are not permitted.
+PDFs are allowed at initial submission but not for revisions.

 The parts of the manuscript should appear in this order: